 DON’T PANIC.
 There’s a reason we’re known for excellent customer service at Bison.
 We’ll assess your situation and help get you situated as quickly as possible!

-Contact our Customer Experience Specialist via email at firstname.lastname@example.org to start an Issue Resolution claim and inform them of your concern.
-You must include front and back photos of you wearing the item both on and off the bike (or in a crouching position), pointing out any specific areas of concern.
+Start an Issue Resolution claim via our Issues Resolution (IR) Intake Form.
+You must include front, back and side photos of you wearing the item both on and off the bike (or in a crouching position), pointing out any specific areas of concern.

 Your Bison Customer Experience Specialist will determine the best course of action based on your issue.
 Keep in mind if you were measured by us or by a Bison Authorized Measurement Partner you are fully covered by our Fitment Guarantee at no cost to you.
 If you measured yourself with the help of a Virtual Measurement Call you are also covered by our Fitment Guarantee and are only responsible for shipping as long as you completed the Bison Fitment Guarantee Pre-Checklist.
 Finally, if you measured yourself without instruction we can only guarantee that the item was built to the measurements you provided.
 Once you start a claim, we will determine where to have the item shipped so we can look it over and take some measurements.
 We may also ask you to recheck your measurements or get on a video call to further assess your concerns.
 Once we have taken all factors into account, we will advise you on our plan to correct your fitment issues.